JiazhengChai/synergyDRL/README.md

-## Details from the original softlearning codebase(Extra, not necessary)
+## Details from the original softlearning codebase(Extra information, not obligatory)
 ### Training an agent
 1. To train the agent
 ```